mist64/cbmbus_doc/7 JiffyDOS.md

 And there are several restrictions:

+* The byte stream that is transmitted through channel 1 skips the first two bytes of the file: The host's implementation is expected to fetch the PRG load address though channel 0 before.
-* The LOAD protocol cannot be used to transmit anything other than regular files: Buffer channels and the command/status channel have to use the JiffyDOS receive protocol instead.
+* Because of this, the LOAD protocol cannot be used to transmit anything other than regular files: Buffer channels and the command/status channel have to use the JiffyDOS receive protocol instead.
 The same is true for directory listing: They are opened like files, but they are not supported by the LOAD protocol.
 * The LOAD protocol requires the complete file to be loaded in one go, there can be no UNTALK/TALK commands to stop and resume transmission.
-* The byte stream that is transmitted through channel 1 skips the first two bytes of the file: The host's implementation is expected to fetch the PRG load address though channel 0 before.

-The difference between the JiffyDOS receive and LOAD protocols is that the LOAD protocol does not have a handshake to wait for the device to be ready to send.
-During the byte transmission loop, the device is always assumed to be ready, but it can set an "escape" flag at the beginning of each iteration that makes both participants move to a different section of the protocol that allows stalling.
+The difference between the JiffyDOS receive and LOAD protocols is that the LOAD protocol does not wait for the device to be ready to send.
+During the byte transmission loop, the device is always assumed to be ready, but it can set an "escape" flag at the beginning of each iteration that makes both participants move from the byte transmission loop to a different section of the protocol that allows stalling.

 So the LOAD protocol consists of two parts: escape mode and byte send mode.

 ### LOAD: Escape Mode

 The LOAD protocol is framed by "escape mode".
-It is used to allow the device to signal:
+It allows the device to signal:

 * data is ready: switch to "byte receive" mode
 * data is not ready: this allows the device to stall (e.g. if it needs to fetch a new block from the media)